Kernix13/typescript-virtual-keyboard/README.md

 A TypeScipt project to make a virtual keyboard to assist people with reduced fine motor skills.
 The hope is that composing letters and emails would be easier with this tool for an individual with an assitive mouse.

 The final textarea output would have to be copied with the copy button above the textarea, and then pasted from the clipboard into a document or email program.
+View the [live demo on Netlify](https://cool-travesseiro-9b6101.netlify.app/).

 ## Setup